ckdenouden/AVO-NG/Readme.md

 AVO-NG uses vanilla weathers for its weather mod and the Lux suite for lighting improvements.
 As a result, if you wish to change the ENB you will need to bear that in mind.

 A range of ENB's are included to allow you to easily swap between them to find your preferred style.
-For more details on how to change it, please see [Adding mods to AVONG](https://github.com/The-Animonculory/AVO-NG/blob/main/Adding%20mods%20to%20AVONG.md#changing-the-graphical-post-processing).
+Simply open up the ENB organiser and pick the one you want.

-**NOTE!**: Screenshots save to `Overwrite/Root`.
+**NOTE!**: Screenshots save to `AVONG/Game Root`.

 ## :arrow_forward: Playing the List

-### :straight_ruler: GOG Setup

-Depending on your game version, Wabbajack will either map to your steam install of the game or your GOG install.
-If both are present, it will **default** to using the steam version.

-To enable AVONG's `GOG Mode`, activate all the mods under the seperator called `GOG Compatability`.

 ### Ultrawide Setup